Managing Work-Related Stress

 Take a break

-Hourly mini-breaks during which you stretch your shoulders, back, and neck can provide
+Hourly mini-breaks where you stretch your shoulders, back, and neck can provide physical

-physical stress relief.
-This in turn can reduce mental stress.
+stress relief.
+This can then reduce mental stress.
+Lunch is often skipped at the expense

 Stop promising to do more than you can handle.
 Be polite as you say, “With the workload